-The Automation Service is best suited for stable and static test data since it relies on pixel and text-based matching.
-There’s no way to validate dynamic datadynamic data - Values that you define in a comma-separated values (CSV) file and upload to Rainforest.
-Dynamic data allows you to assign each tester a unique value, such as login credentials. or built-in databuilt-in data - Random values that Rainforest generates for testing.
-These include first name, email address, inbox, and Social Security number..
+The Automation Service is best suited for stable and static test data since it relies on pixel matching.
+There’s no way to validate dynamic data or built-in data.
 Use the Tester Community instead.

 Run Visual Editor tests with automation on the same browser the test was created on.
-Automated tests rely on screenshot and text-based matching, resulting in tests optimized for a single browser.
+Automated tests rely on screenshots, resulting in tests optimized for a single browser.
 You can still run cross-platform tests using our Tester Community.